with David Santiano, Deyin Mia Zhang, and Xinran Azena Fan, NYU Shanghai; Barak Chamo, New York; Paolo Salvagione, Sausalito.

 Students and recent graduates who have worked with us from NYU Shanghai, Abu Dhabi, and New York include: Ada Zhao, Barak Chamo, Cameron Ballard, Danxiaomeng Ivy Huang, Deyin Mia Zhang, Diana Yaming Xu, Grace Huang, Jingtian Zong, Mateo Juvera Molina, Nathalia Lin, Runxin Bruce Luo, Tianyu Michael Zhang, Xincheng Huang, Xinran Azena Fan, Yufeng Mars Zhao, Yunru Casey Pan, and Zhanghao Chen.

-The current team includes students Deyin Mia Zhang and Xinran Azena Fan, recent graduate Yunru Casey Pan, and external contractors artist/designers Barak Chamo and Paolo Salvagione.
+The current team includes students Deyin Mia Zhang and Xinran Azena Fan, and external contractors artist/designers Barak Chamo and Paolo Salvagione.

 Ignazio Moresco, designer and NYU ITP alum, gave our team early inspiration and practical advice.